LBHackney-IT/social-care-case-viewer-api/database/manual-updates/2021_09_20_1-add-CP-inserts-alter-table.md

 ## The problem we're trying to solve

-Populating the various Case Status tables for LAC
+Populating the various Case Status tables for LAC Also, altering one table to allow longer descriptions

 ## Justification for doing a manual update

-We don't have database migrations set up for the API.
+We don't have database migrations set up for the API

 ## The plan

-1. Run SQL statements to create the tables in Staging
+1. Run SQL statements to create the new rows in Staging
-2. Run SQL statements to create the tables in Production
+2. Run SQL statements to create the new rows in Production

 ## Link to Jira ticket